Life-saving fentanyl test strips illegal in Arkansas

 The legal issue surrounding the use of fentanyl test strips isn't limited to Arkansas.
 Other states have similar laws, according to the American Addiction Centers Oxford Treatment Center website.

-Overdose deaths have gone up more than 70% over the past five years in Alabama, Arkansas, Louisiana, Mississippi and Tennessee, according to the Oxford Treatment Center report .
+Overdose deaths have gone up more than 70% over the past five years in Alabama, Arkansas, Louisiana, Mississippi and Tennessee, according to the Oxford Treatment Center report.
 In 2021, 48 out of 67 drug-related deaths in Mississippi were caused by fentanyl overdoses.
-However, fentanyl test strips remain illegal to possess and distribute in much of the U.S., including the Southern states of Alabama, Arkansas, Florida, Georgia, Kentucky, most of Louisiana, Mississippi, Tennessee and West Virginia.
+However, fentanyl test strips remain illegal to possess and distribute in much of the U.S., including Alabama, Arkansas, Florida, Georgia, Kentucky, most of Louisiana, Mississippi, Tennessee and West Virginia.

 Kelly said she understands Arkansas law makes the possession of fentanyl test strips illegal.
 Arkansas law allows for the protection of "Good Samaritans" who administer naloxone to individuals who may be overdosing and she said test strips that can save lives by alerting people to the presence of fentanyl shouldn't be banned.
 She said she and others plan to work on changing the law when the state Legislature meets next year.
 In the meantime, she will continue working to help people.